josipmusa/jaica-client/README.md

 ## API Integration

-The frontend expects your backend to have a POST endpoint at `/api/chat` that:
+The frontend expects your backend to have a POST endpoint at `/api/chat/stream` that streams responses using Server-Sent Events (SSE) or newline-delimited JSON.

 **Request:**
 ```json